Middlesboro crater

 The Middlesboro crater (or astrobleme) is a meteorite crater in Kentucky, United States.
-It is named after the city of Middlesborough (both spellings are used), which today occupies much of the crater.
+It is named after the city of Middlesboro, Kentucky, which today occupies much of the crater.

 The crater is approximately 3 miles (about 5 km) wide and its age is estimated to be less than 300 million years (Permian).
 The impactor is estimated to have been about 100 m in diameter.

 History

 The Middlesboro crater is located in the Appalachian Mountains, between the Cumberland Mountains and Pine Mountain.
 It forms part of the string of geological features that made the Cumberland Gap a critical westward passage during the settlement of Kentucky and the Ohio Valley in the late 18th and early 19th centuries.

 Settlements

 The town of Middlesboro, built in the crater, was established in 1886 to exploit iron and coal deposits, although the town's founder, Alexander A. Arthur, apparently did not know of the crater's extraterrestrial origin.
 K. J. Englund and J. B. Roen, working for the U. S. Geological Survey, identified the impact basin in 1962.